theNewDynamic/oregonsadventurecoast.com/content/sitepages/dining-options-for-take-out-curbside-and-delivery.md

 accordion_sections: []

 ---
-**_Updated 4:00pm PDT, May 13, 2020_**
+**_Updated 2:00pm PDT, May 14, 2020_**

 _Please know that we are doing our best to keep up with the restaurants offering take-out, curbside pickup and delivery, but please call the restaurant before heading out to ensure they are open for business at the time you desire a meal.
 Thank you!_

-#### We encourage our residents and visitors to support our local businesses by ordering meals to go or purchasing gift cards for future meals from these fine establishments!
+#### Friday, May 15th, Coos County area restaurants allowed to re-open for dining as long as they can meet the new guidelines.
+We will try to note which restaurants are open for dine-in here, but encourage you to CALL before you go!
 Also, call on [**Yellow Cab**](https://yellowcabcoosbay.com/) for pickup and delivery services!

 {{< spacer 50 >}}